Tower Hamlets Homes improves employee wellbeing and customer satisfaction with 83% of employees registered and £314k employee spend

 Further feedback is still being gathered from employees through the survey tool about the wider benefits offer.
 Although the team is still in an early stage following implementation, they’re anticipating a positive impact of THHbuzz on the staff sickness rate, employee conflict index, and the proportion of staff who say they’re proud to work for THH – turning higher employee engagement into higher customer satisfaction and fewer customer complaints.

-employee spend on platform in the first month
+employee spend on platform (and counting!)

-of workforce registered within first month
+of workforce registered on platform